 How Long Do You Have To File a Whiplash Lawsuit in Florida?

-Florida law sets a limit of four years to file a personal injury lawsuit.
-This generally means that a person has up to four years from the date of the accident to file a personal injury lawsuit against the at-fault party, according to the statute of limitations.
+Florida law sets a limit of two years to file a personal injury lawsuit (as of March 24, 2023 — before this date, negligence claims had a four-year deadline).
+This means that a person generally has up to two years from the date of the accident to file a personal injury lawsuit against the at-fault party, according to the statute of limitations.

 Contact Our St. Petersburg, Florida Injury Lawyers for a Free Consultation